CamCove-Crichton/newborn-photography/README.md

 - Added in some validation to check if the booking date is after the due date, and if it is before the due date then a message is displayed to the user
 - Added in a function to handle the djando validation errors in the NewBooking and Edit Booking class, so if a validation error is picked up, the error is returned in a humand readable message that displays on the screen for 5 seconds
 - Used the same function that I used for handling validation errors in the NewBooking & Edit Booking classes, to handle validation errors in the NewTodo & EditTodo views
+- Began adding content to the rest of the site, like the home page, the blog page and the contact page.
+All content I was given permission to use from Jo Cove Photography, which I have listed in the credits section

 ### Future Developments